SystemFw/blog/content/staging/paxos-failures.md

 doesn't have a majority, the damage is already done as some storage servers have already been set.

-A writer cannot actually find out whether or not it has a majority: even if it queries the storage servers, their state might change right after the writer has received its response, but before it can act on it.
+A writer cannot actually find out whether or not it has a majority before writing: even if it queries the storage servers, their state might change right after the writer has received its response, but before it can act on it.

 Enter the third big idea in Paxos: _2-phase locking_.